Fall 2025 NAASC election

 (a) Inclusivity Scholars Subcommittee

-(c) consider developing a new topical committee/initiative/activity (if there’s enough interest)
+(d) could propose a new topical committee/initiative/activity (if there’s enough interest)

 3. Join NAASC quarterly Board Member zoom calls: these are quarterly meetings for 1 hour aimed at discussing important topics to NAASC, making decisions, and brief discussions with working groups and subcommittees (if discussion is needed; otherwise updates are written).
 These quarterly calls are also a chance to get to know the 10 faculty members on NAASC.